neondatabase/website/content/docs/guides/branch-restore.md

 ## Limitations

-- You cannot delete a backup branch without first removing the child branch.
-See the note [above](#automatic-backups).
+- Deleting backup branches is currently only supported for Early Access users, and it's only supported for backups created by restore operations on root branches.
+See [Deleting backup branches](#deleting-backup-branches) for details.
-- Once you restore a branch, [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent) restores from the restore backup branch, not the original parent.
+- [Reset from parent](/docs/manage/branches#reset-a-branch-from-parent) restores from the parent branch, which may be a backup branch if you performed a restore operation on the parent branch.

   For example, let's say you have a `main` branch with a child development branch `dev/alex`.
 You are working on `dev/alex` and decide to restore to an earlier point in time to fix something during development.
 At this point, `dev/alex`'s parent switches from `main` to the backup `dev/alex_old_timestamp`.
 A day later, you want to refresh `dev/alex` with the latest data from `main`.
 You can't use **Reset from parent**, since the backup is now the parent.
 Instead, use **Branch Restore** and select the original parent `main` as the source.